csvidit/Repertoire/README.md

 # Repertoire

 **UNDER DEVELOPMENT**<br>
-* A recipe book app for Android, using a local SQLite Database.<br>
+* A recipe book app for Android, using a ~~local SQLite Database.~~ Google Cloud Spanner database<br>
 * Stores recipe thumbnail images in Firebase Storage Uses Android API 32<br>

 ## Ongoing Developments
 * User authentication via FirebaseAuth (currently planning only Google sign-in).
 As of now, the app uses a single anonymous user and global read/write for testing purposes.
-* Use a Google Cloud SQL database rather than a local database, connect it with FirebaseAuth.
+* Use a Google Cloud ~~SQL~~ Spanner database rather than a local database, connect it with FirebaseAuth.

 ## External Libraries
 * Firebase